enovin/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion - delete the my_first_deletion directory in the /tmp/ directory

 10-back - changes the working directory to the previous one

+11-lists - lists all fiels in the working dorectory, parent directory and boot directory, in a long format